ibm-cloud-docs/pattern-maximo-on-satellite/overview.md

 {: massat-components}

 {{site.data.keyword.satelliteshort}} has two major components that would be configured first:
-- The management plane components along with the services that are required and available on {{site.data.keyword.Bluemix_notm}}.
+- The {{site.data.keyword.satelliteshort}} localtion management plane components along with the services that are required and available on {{site.data.keyword.Bluemix_notm}}.
 - The {{site.data.keyword.satelliteshort}}-enabled services available at a {{site.data.keyword.satelliteshort}} location.

+The Maximo Application Suite includes applications, such as Maximo Manage, Maximo Monitor, Maximo Health, Maximo Predict, Maximo Visual Inspection, Maximo Assist, and Maximo MRO Inventory Optimization.
+See [here](https://www.ibm.com/docs/en/mas-cd/maximo-manage/continuous-delivery?topic=SSLPL8_cd/com.ibm.mam.doc/upgrade/c_mas_architecture.htm)

 In this case the {{site.data.keyword.satelliteshort}} location would be configured on-premises.
 After which IBM Maximo® Application Suite (MAS) v8.x would be set up at that location.
 This pattern is extremely useful for customers who are thinking of migrating from Maximo 7.x to MAS 8.x.